Benefrancis/face-detection/README.md

-### Diretórios
+### Directories

-1. img/in  : Diretório em que estão as imagens que serão processadas
+1. img/in : Directory containing the images to be processed

-   2. img/in/outras  : As imagens neste diretório não serão processadas.
+   2. img/in/outros : The images in this directory will not be processed.

-2. img/out : Diretório onde é salvo as imagens após o reconhecimento facial.
-O nome do arquivo gerado começa com o nome do classificador seguido de um UUID.
+2. img/out : Directory where the images are saved after facial recognition.
+The name of the generated file begins with the name of the classifier followed by a UUID.

-3. data    : Neste diretório ficam os arquivos do OpenCV que são utilizados para reconhecimento.
+3. data : This directory contains the OpenCV files used for recognition.

-4. data/faces : Os arquivos que o código está utilizando para reconhecimento facial.
-Por padrão estou usando dois arquivos classificadores:
+4. data/faces : The files that the code is using for face recognition.
+By default I'm using two classifier files:
    1.  haarcascade_frontalface_default.xml
    2.  haarcascade_profileface.xml